Spring sunshine to last all weekend but wintry showers then forecast

 The UK is set to bask in temperatures of up to 20C as blue skies prevail on Saturday and Sunday.

-The warm and sunny weather is to continue over the weekend and Britons are set to bask in temperatures of up to 20C, but colder and wetter conditions will take over next week.
+The warm and sunny weather is to continue over the weekend and Britons are set to bask in temperatures of up to 20C, before colder and wetter conditions take over next week.

 Temperatures are well above the average on Friday afternoon, with the mercury hitting 19C in the London and Birmingham areas.

+People, especially those with a cough or sore throat, are advised to reduce outdoor activities.

+Moderate air pollution is to persist across the southern half of the UK on Saturday, with high levels still possible locally.

-Looking ahead to the next few days, Met Office meteorologist Alex Deakin said: “It may well be the shortest weekend of the year, because the clocks go forward, but it will be one of the sunniest.
+Looking ahead to the weather in the next few days, Met Office meteorologist Alex Deakin said: “It may well be the shortest weekend of the year, because the clocks go forward, but it will be one of the sunniest.

 “It’s going to be blue skies almost across the board on both Saturday and Sunday thanks to a chunky area of high pressure that’s just wobbling around across the UK.”

-Despite some mist and fog on Saturday morning, it promises to be a “fine spring day” with “plenty of sunshine”, Mr Deakin added.
+Fellow forecaster Craig Snell told the PA news agency that despite some mist and fog on Saturday morning, it promises to be “the most widely sunny day across the country”.

-He said: “A bit of a breeze blowing across southern England but not as windy as last weekend.

-“And temperatures responding to the sunshine, getting up – just like they have done all week – into the mid or even high teens in places.”
+“Temperatures will certainly be above par for the time of year, reaching the high teens, especially across parts of Wales and England.”

-There is a risk of isolated showers in the far north of Scotland, but blue skies prevail, with the clearest skies in the south.
+There could be a light breeze across southern England and a risk of isolated showers in the far north of Scotland, but blue skies prevail, with the clearest skies in the south.

 On Sunday, when clocks go forward one hour at 1am, more sunny weather will usher in British Summer Time.

-Mr Deakin said: “For most places it’s another fine day with plenty of sunshine and temperatures again widely 15 to 18C, maybe 19 or 20 in one or two locations.”

-Some North Sea coasts could see fog and mist, which will subdue temperatures there.
+Some North Sea coasts could see fog and mist and eastern areas will experience more clouds which will subdue temperatures there, but elsewhere “we will again see another fine and dry day”, Mr Snell said.

+Temperatures are widely expected to reach “15 to 18C, maybe 19 or 20 in one or two locations,” according to Mr Deakin.

-Next week is expected to start with yet more pleasant weather, though with more clouds and the potential for a few showers in central and southern parts of the UK.
+Next week is expected to start with yet more pleasant weather, although with more clouds and the potential for a few showers in central and southern parts of the UK.

+With a week of March still to go, the UK has already seen the amount of sunshine it would usually expect for the whole month.

 But a cold air mass pushing in on Tuesday is forecast to bring unsettled and wet conditions and lower temperatures from the middle of the week.

+“Spring’s a fickle season, it gives you one thing one week and then the next week it will give you something very different, that’s what keeps us on our toes”.

-Wintry showers are possible across the country, especially in the north and east, the Met Office said.
+Wintry showers are possible across the country, especially in the north and east, the Met Office said, though any snow will likely be limited to high ground in the north.

 “With the influence of some unsettled weather, we’ll be seeing a marked drop in temperatures for most with colder air arriving from the north.